SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 The **decorator pattern** is a structural design pattern that promotes code reusability and is an alternative to subclassing.

-With this pattern, extra responsibilities or behaviors can be added to objects during runtime, without breaking the code that uses them.
+With this pattern, extra responsibilities or behaviors can be **added** to objects during **runtime**, without breaking the code that uses them.

 ## When to use

-- When you need to add a functionality to an object either dynamically (during runtime) or statically, without affecting the behavior of other objects of the same class
+- When you need to add a **functionality** to an object either dynamically (during runtime) or statically, without affecting the **behavior** of other objects of the same class

 - When extending with subclasses is not practical